-- Minimum of 6" for vertical walled tanks. - Minimum of 12" for all other facilities.
+- Minimum of 6" for vertical walled tanks and other fabricated structures. - Minimum of 12" for all other facilities.

 Exclude non-polluted runoff from the structure to the fullest extent practical except where including the runoff is advantageous to the operation of the agricultural waste management system.